 - It isn’t cheap

 - Needs an external decoder box for non-HDMI 8K sources

 - Some streamed sources can look noisy

-Since there isn’t much 8K content available as yet, upscaling is of prime importance – and the picture quality here is stunning.
-As long as you feed it good-quality 4K, the Z9 will deliver some gorgeous images.
-And the great design and strong smart system make this another robust offering.
-It isn’t cheap, but it is fantastic.
+As there isn’t much 8K content available as yet, upscaling is important – and the picture quality here is stunning.
+So long as you feed it good-quality 4K, the Z9 delivers great images.
+Feed it some 8K content and it’s capable of some of the most gorgeous images we’ve ever seen.
+With a great design and strong smart system, the Z9 is a phenomenal TV – if you can afford it.

 OLED at an affordable price

 - Great price for an OLED TV

 - Typically good OLED picture